Steven Dean Gordon: Early life

 Steven Dean Gordon was born on February 3, 1969, in Lynwood, California, but his family moved to Norwalk shortly after his birth.
 He spent most of his childhood and youth in poverty, and due to some health problems, Gordon had to skip one year of school.
 While at school, he was considered unpopular and occasionally bullied due to his short stature, which led him to develop an overtly aggressive demeanor and a Napoleon complex.

-After graduating from the Santa Fe High School in 1988, the 19-year-old Gordon did not pursue further education and instead found work at Disneyland.
+After graduating from Santa Fe High School in 1988, the 19-year-old Gordon did not pursue further education and instead found work at Disneyland.
 While working there, he was employed as a handyman who tended to the fast food restaurants located within the amusement park.
 During this period, Gordon met Lanai Lewis, a fellow employee with whom he would start a relationship.
 He was well-regarded by the local community and renowned for his love for softball, so much so that he began competing as a core member for the local Walt Disney Parks and Resorts team in the early 1990s.